Mwajiduddin/Displaying-a-turn-based-RPG-prompt/README.md

 <h1>Overview</h1>
 This Powershell script displays a prompt that you commonly see in turn-based RPG games such as Final Fantasy and Pokemon.
 The script is made by using variables, custom objects and assigning properties and methods to these objects in Powershell.
+You can download the script file or copy it down below.

 <details>
   <summary> <h4>Powershell script</h4> </summary>